databricks-demos/dbt-databricks-c360/README.md

    * The model is loaded as a SQL function, then applied to the ```dbt_c360_gold_churn_features``` that will be materialized at the end of the second dbt task in our workflow

 - ```seeds```
-    * This is an optional folder used to store sample, adhoc CSV files to be loaded into the Lakehouse
+    * This is an optional folder used to store sample, adhoc CSV files to be loaded into the Lakehouse.
+The seeds aren't used in the default setup (we use the ingestion with the autoloader instead)